iplot-viz/iplotprocessing/iplotProcessing/README.md

   + What about aliases?
   	+ These appear to be names that can be used anywhere in the context and even across processors
     + These will be stored in the global environment and can be used to refer to the `core/Signal` object
+    + `self` in python means the object itself.
+Similarly, proposed syntax to access the current row's signal's members is
+      + Ex: for time access, `${self}.time`
+      + Ex: for data access, `${self}.data`
     + So, all of these would evaluate correctly accordint the python data-member access syntax
+      + `${self}.time` = The member `time` of the `core/Signal` object for the processor corresponding to current row.
   	  + `${Johm}.time` = The member `time` of the `core/Signal` object registered under the alias Johm in the global environment.
   	  + `(ml0002+ml0004)/1` = The sum of two `core/Signal` objects which are registered under the alias `ml0002` and `ml0004`.
          Recall that mathematical operations on `core/Signal` objects are performed on the data with proper time mixing/interpolation.
          Since `core/Signal` shall implement `__add__` and other mathematical ops.
 See [operators](https://docs.python.org/3/library/operator.html) for some of the mathematical operators `core/Signal` shall implement.
 Basic '+', '*', '-', '/', etc.
+    + Aliases can be used for querying the processor to evaluate an expression.
+    + If the alias was registered, its valid to query an expression containing the alias.